Continue our Adventures with Less Stress

 Wind Speed and Direction: Where is the wind coming from and how strong is it?
 The smoke is an indication.

 Threat: Are there any people or buildings at risk?

 Action: Is anyone fighting the fire?

 Campfires: If reporting a campfire, can you tell if it is wood burning or is it a propane campfire?

 Keep in mind that this is not a BlackBerry keyboard like interface.
-The SPOTX keyboard is awkward to type with and the buttons are difficult to press.
+The SPOT X keyboard is awkward to type and the buttons are difficult to press.
 The buttons are best operated with your fingernail, they are too small for my fingertips.
-I read may complaints about dropped/lost messages which was not my experience during the test so far.
-Be aware that it takes several minutes for a message to be delivered, either way.
+I read may complaints about dropped/lost messages which was not my experience during the test.
+Be aware that it can take several minutes for a message to be delivered, either way.

-If you require reading glasses, have them available.
+If you require reading glasses, bring them with you.
 Test the interface in the rain, bright sun, at night and low light conditions.

 Obstruction by trees can mean many things.
 Go into a forest and push the limits until it does not work anymore in an acceptable time.
 Only then you know what works in an emergency.